Top 10 Venue PrioritiesKinsey Roberts , Owner, Vista View Events at Open Heart Ranch, She Creates Business

 Grow Your Personal Freedom And ProfitsCourtney Wetzel, Owner, Blush Bridal & Floral

 A survey of gown shop owners named staffing and managing employees as one of their biggest challenges.
-Without a good team, you have no time for vacations, kid’s sports, or even a leisurely out.
+Without a good team, you have no time for vacations, kid’s sports, or even a day off.
 How do you find a team that can duplicate and exceed your individual efforts?

 Increase Your Own Leadership IQ